 How to generate great content

 Content is everywhere.
 Today's consumers expect brands to create original content.
+But let's start by defining what we mean by content.

 What makes great content?

-Great content is content which is read, shared, acted upon and remembered.
+Good content is content which is read, shared, acted upon and remembered.
 Sadly, there isn't a one size fits all approach to the type of content that works the best, but there are certainly some patterns with the content that engages the most.
 And it is a good idea to try and mix up your content to offer variety to your audience.
 You shouldn’t just churn out the same old thing every day, even if it worked once.

 You don’t necessarily need a large budget to create good content (although of course, it does help!).
 With templates, time and commitment, you can do it on a small budget and create some amazing content that your audience will love.